List of Great Old Ones: Quachil Uttaus

-Quachil Uttaus can reduce all living tissue he comes into contact with to dust (and is therefore similar to another of Smith's characters, Ubbo-Sathla).
+Quachil Uttaus (The Treader of the Dust) can reduce all living tissue he comes into contact with to dust (and is therefore similar to another of Smith's characters, Ubbo-Sathla).
 Quachil Uttaus is usually associated with age, death, and decay.
 Summoning this god is considered lethal, if one even subconsciously entertains thoughts of suicide.

+This deity can manipulate space-time, advancing or rewinding the flow of time, moving matter, and altering the structure of space; it is even capable of creating and destroying matter (which is why it is sometimes considered an embodiment of one aspect of Azathoth or Yog-Sothoth).
+It currently dwells in a limbo beyond space-time, but if it were unleashed into reality without restriction, it would cause many stars to burn out and reduce all things to ashes and dust.

 R

 Rlim Shaikorth

 Rlim Shaikorth appears as a huge whitish worm with a gaping maw, and eyes made of dripping globules of blood.
 One of Rlim Shaikorth's avatars is known as the White Worm and is part of Smith's Hyperborean cycle.